landscape · models

 Released March 2026.
 On Apple Silicon: 57% faster prefill, 93% faster decode vs v0.18 (llama.cpp).
 The M3 Max has higher memory bandwidth than M4 Pro, so it outperforms newer chips for memory-bound inference.
 Make sure Ollama is updated.

-Models NOT practical for RG’s hardware
+Models NOT practical on the reference hardware

 ModelWhy

 GLM-5.1 (744B MoE, 40B active)MIT license, #1 SWE-Bench Pro (58.4).
-Smallest GGUF ~206GB.
-Cloud/API only.
+Open-weight on HuggingFace (zai-org/GLM-5.1).
+Smallest GGUF ~206GB. huihui-ai abliterated GGUF exists.
+MLX community version exists.
 Watch for distills.

 Kimi K2.5 (1T params)Even smallest quant (1.8-bit) is ~240GB